corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 # Changes

-Adds graphical entities for the Machine Shipset that are compatible with the ringworld changes from Gigastructural Engineering & More (3.6).
+Adds graphical entities for the Machine Shipset that are compatible with the ringworld changes from Gigastructural Engineering & More (3.7).
 Adds an event to assign the `machine_01` graphical culture to ringworld megastructures if the constructing empire has that graphical culture.

 Also replaces two megastructures from base Gigas - `gigablackhole_ring_world_3` and `interstellar_habitat_5` - to support having the Penrose Sphere and Interstellar Habitat ringworlds match the `machine_01` graphical culture.
 Note that existing fully constructed ringworld segments are not affected, only segments that finish upgrading after enabling this mod will have the new appearance.

 ## Compatibility

-Same compatibility as Gigastructural Engineering & More (3.6).
+Same compatibility as Gigastructural Engineering & More (3.7).

-Built for Stellaris version 3.6 "Orion."
+Built for Stellaris version 3.7 "Canis Minor."
 Not compatible with achievements, but neither are the dependencies.

 ### Required Dependency Mods

 * [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) for the original graphics and other ship-related code
-* [Gigastructural Engineering & More (3.6)](https://steamcommunity.com/sharedfiles/filedetails/?id=1121692237) is the mod we're making compatible
+* [Gigastructural Engineering & More (3.7)](https://steamcommunity.com/sharedfiles/filedetails/?id=1121692237) is the mod we're making compatible

 ### Recommended Companion Mods